kobros-tech/documentation/content/applications/finance/fiscal_localizations/italy.rst

 ~~~~~~~~~~~~~~~~~~~~

 **Down payment** invoices are imported/exported with a different :guilabel:`Document Type` code
 `TDO2` than regular invoices.
-Upon import of the invoice, it creates a regular vendor bill.
+Upon import of the invoice, a regular vendor bill is created.

 Odoo exports transactions as `TD02` if the following conditions are met: